Fidelity vs Schwab Comparison

 First, Let’s Analyze Investment Choices

-Self-directed traders at Fidelity can invest in the following:
+Self-directed traders at Fidelity have access to the following financial instruments:

 - Options